Comparative Pathobiology Graduate Manual

 MS Bypass

-A student initially enrolled in the MS program wanting to work toward the PhD degree instead may submit an MS bypass request to the CPB Graduate Studies Committee.
+A student initially enrolled in the MS program wanting to work toward the Ph.D. degree instead may submit an MS bypass request to the CPB Graduate Studies Committee.
 The following criteria are used by the Committee to consider such a request:

 2. Performance in Independent Research.
 The student is expected to provide proof of their written communication skills.
 Scientific publications, research progress reports, or research grant applications can be used for this purpose.
 Oral communication skills will be based on the student’s performance in formal and informal seminars and in regional or national scientific meetings.
-These items should be listed with approximate date, places, and titles.
+These items should be listed with approximate dates, places, and titles.

 3. Performance in Teaching or Other Service Responsibilities.
 Both the quality and quantity of performance in teaching or other service areas will be reviewed.
-Consideration will be based on written assessment to be provided by each supervisor.
-These activities can include such things as lectures presented, teaching laboratories prepared, participation in teaching, necropsies of biopsies completed. etc.
+Consideration will be based on a written assessment to be provided by each supervisor.
+These activities can include such things as lectures presented, teaching laboratories prepared, participation in teaching, and necropsies of biopsies completed. etc.

-The CPB Graduate Program Coordinator will attach all materials to a transmittal sheet and distribute to the CPB Graduate Studies Committee for their consideration.
+The CPB Graduate Program Coordinator will attach all materials to a transmittal sheet and distribute them to the CPB Graduate Studies Committee for their consideration.
 Once the MS bypass is approved by the Committee and the Department Head, an email is sent by the CPB Graduate Program Coordinator to the Graduate School records contact to verify the change in degree program.

 PhD Preliminary Examination

 Once a student’s electronic plan of study is approved by the Graduate School and the student has satisfactorily completed most of their formal course work, they are eligible to take the preliminary examination.
 The examination must be taken two full semesters before graduation.
-For example, if a student takes prelims in the last half of the spring semester and registers for summer session, they may defend their thesis in the last half of the next spring semester.
+For example, if a student takes prelims in the last half of the spring semester and registers for the summer session, they may defend their thesis in the last half of the next spring semester.

-According to the Graduate School Policies and Procedures Manual, the preliminary examining committee must consist of a minimum of three members of the graduate faculty who need not be faculty members with whom the student has taken course work.
+According to the Graduate School Policies and Procedures Manual, the preliminary examining committee must consist of a minimum of three members of the graduate faculty who need not be faculty members with whom the student has taken coursework.
 All members of the examining committee are to be notified of the scheduled examination.
-Other faculty members may be asked to participate by an examining committee member, without a vote, in the examination, and any interested faculty member may be present, again without a vote.
+Other faculty members may be asked to participate by an examining committee member, without a vote, in the examination, and any interested faculty member may be present again without a vote.
 Although only three committee members are required, if the committee has four or more members, a single member may withhold his/her signature of approval.

 A preliminary examination passed by a student whose graduate study and /or professional activity has been inactive for five years or more is invalid.